niccokunzmann/meshviewer-doc/development.md

 # Development

-Use `grunt serve` for development and reload on JS changes and injection for style.
+Use gu`ulp serve` for development and reload on JS changes and injection for style.

 ## JavaScript